CodingClauds/React-Login/README.md

 # Console.log(in)

-I focused on building out a login component, that emulates a sign in with error handling and a admin login that will bring you to a new page.
+I focused on building out a login component, that emulates a sign in with error handling and admin login that will bring you to a new page.
 This is currently done in a naive approach, but the point still stands.
 It's meant to illustrate how a user would go from a sign in page to a new page with the right credentials.

 # Getting Started with Create React App